3OH!3: 2008–2009: Want

 The duo was featured in a 14-page photo spread in Cliché Magazine's "Green Issue" in August 2009.
-They released a remix of their second hit single, "Starstrukk," featuring Katy Perry digitally on September 8, 2009.
-It was a top ten hit in the United Kingdom, Australia, Ireland, Belgium, Finland and Poland.
+They released their second single, "Starstrukk," on August 4, 2009.
+A remix of the song featuring Katy Perry was released digitally on September 8, 2009.
+The song peaked at number 66 on the Billboard Hot 100.
+It was a top ten hit in the United Kingdom, Australia, and Belgium.
+The song was certified 2× platinum by the RIAA.
+The duo was nominated for Best New Artist at the 2009 MTV Video Music Awards.
+They also performed at the award show on September 13.
+In August 2009, they released the EP Live Sessions on iTunes.
+The EP peaked at number 11 on the US Dance/Electronic Albums chart.
+"Still Around" was released as the third and final single and was sent for radio airplay on December 8, 2009.
+The duo were nominated at the mtvU Woodie Awards in December 2009, for the Performing Woodie award, but lost to Green Day.
 A new song, "Follow Me Down", was written for the compilation album for the film Alice in Wonderland with Neon Hitch.
 The pair also supported All Time Low, Boys Like Girls, Third Eye Blind, and LMFAO on The Bamboozle Roadshow 2010.

-Prior to the release of Streets of Gold, 3OH!3 was featured on the track "Hey" by Lil Jon on his album, Crunk Rock in 2010.
-They were also featured on the Kesha song "Blah Blah Blah", which peaked at number seven on the Billboard singles chart.
+3OH!3 was featured on the track "Hey" by Lil Jon on his album, Crunk Rock in 2010.
+They were also featured on the Kesha song "Blah Blah Blah", which peaked at number seven on the Billboard Hot 100.
+They appeared on American Idol to perform the song with Kesha.
 On February 5, 2010, it was announced that Cobra Starship and 3OH!3 would be embarking on a co-headlining tour called The Too Fast for Love Tour featuring labelmates I Fight Dragons.
 The two-month tour covered more than 25 cities, including a date in their home state of Colorado.
+The album was certified platinum by the RIAA on July 13, 2023, fifteen years after its initial release.